-Handmade: Knitter uses scarf project to help with grief
+Brown: Knitter uses scarf project to help with grieving

 Wendy Shepherd, a passionate knitter, doesn’t usually keep the things she makes.
 Instead, she gives them to family and friends, or donates them to persons in need; however, she definitely plans to keep her current project because it has a special meaning attached to it.